Mcdostone/ai-person-income/README.md

 |   39    |   0                                          |   veterans benefits                          |           |
 |   40    |   95                                         |   weeks worked in year                       |           |
 |   41    |   - 50000                                    |   year                                       |           |

+The value to determine is the last one.
+There are 2 possibles values:
+ - -50000
+ - 50000+

 ## authors